“Nothing New Under the Sun?

 The phrase “nothing new under the sun comes from the book of Ecclesiastes where it is appears close to 30 times.
 In the first chapter, Solomon the wise wrote, “That which has been is what will be, that which is done is what will be done, and there is nothing new under the sun” (Ecclesiastes 1:9).

-In verse 11, Solomon wrote,“There is no remembrance of former things, nor will there be any remembrance of things that are to come by those who will come after.”
+In verse 11, Solomon writes,“There is no remembrance of former things, nor will there be any remembrance of things that are to come by those who will come after.”
 What may seem to be new appears so only because men have forgotten the past.
 In like manner, some events that took place in one generation will be forgotten by the next.
 This applies to human fame.
 The famous and powerful person of today is forgotten tomorrow.
-“What profit hath a man?” (v.
-3).
-Thus not only every “thing” (v.
-10) but also all persons pass into obliviousness.
+“What profit hath a man?” (verse 3).
+Thus not only every “thing” (verse 10) but also all persons pass into obliviousness.

 In His service,